Taegukgi (film): Plot

-In 2003, while digging up remains at a Korean War battlefield to set up a memorial site, a South Korean army excavation team notifies an elderly man that they identified some remains as his own even though he is still alive.
+In 2003, while digging up remains at a Korean War battlefield to set up a memorial site, a South Korean army excavation team notifies an elderly man that they have identified some remains as his own even though he is still alive.

-53 years earlier, in June 1950, the Lee family goes about their lives in the South Korean capital of Seoul.
+53 years earlier, in June 1950, the Lee family goes about their lives in the South Korean capital Seoul.
 Lee Jin-tae owns a shoeshine stand to pay for his younger brother Jin-seok's education.
 Jin-tae has also bought them a silver pen, a precious item the brothers share, and is working on a pair of immaculate shoes for his brother to wear to school.
 Jin-tae's fiancée, Young-shin, works with the Lees' noodle shop.
 On June 25, 1950, North Korea invades South Korea, and both brothers are forcibly conscripted.
-They are assigned to the 1st Infantry Division, fighting at the Pusan Perimeter before advancing north upon the successful U.S. amphibious landing at Inchon.
+They are assigned to the 1st Infantry Division, fighting at the Busan Perimeter before advancing north upon the successful U.S. amphibious landing at Inchon.
 Jin-tae is told by a superior that if he can earn the highest award for a South Korean soldier, the Taeguk Cordon of the Order of Military Merit, his brother can be sent home.
 Jin-tae volunteers for many dangerous missions and performs suicidal acts of bravery to earn the medal, and is quickly promoted to sergeant.
-His heroism during the urban Battle of Pyongyang finally results in Jin-tae's nomination for the medal, but his combat experiences have made him into an emotionless killer, which horrifies his younger brother.
+His heroism during the urban Battle of Pyongyang finally results in Jin-tae's nomination for the medal, but his combat experiences have made him into a cold-blooded killer, which horrifies his younger brother.

 The UN coalition is eventually forced to retreat all the way back to Seoul when the Chinese enter the war on the North Korean side.
 Jin-tae finally earns his medal, but in Seoul, Young-shin, suspected of joining the Communist Party during the Communist occupation, is arrested by a South Korean militia, and the brothers attempt to stop them.
 During the struggle, Young-shin is shot dead, and the brothers are arrested for trying to rescue her.
 In jail Jin-tae's request to release his brother is refused, and the security commander orders the prison set afire with the prisoners inside when the enemy forces approach.
 Trying to rescue his brother, Jin-tae loses consciousness and wakes up believing Jin-seok died in the fire.
 He murders the surrendering prison warden before being captured by Chinese soldiers.